kirso/KirillSo.com/src/content/post/2023-annual-review/index.md

   credit: "Alberto Triano"
 ---

+Contrary to most of the world, I decided to write my annual review on my birthday (thanks to Phan Tanh for inspiration).
+In hindsight, it makes total sense.
+Why would you reflect on your experiences based on society's notion of a calendar year?
+I was born in April and hence that's a full year for an individual.

-This year I've decided to write a review on my birthday.
+I've also struggled to write

+And lastly, I completely revamped the direction by not focusing on goals.
+Ironically the person who helped me with this is

-I took an inspiration from Pham Tanh this year and decided to write a review on my birthday, since that seems like a real cutoff.
+I took inspiration from Pham Tanh this year and decided to write a review on my birthday, since that seems like a real cutoff.
 Another year flew by and I started receiving annual life updates from random people I follow.
 The best part is, it's really fun to read!
 If you wonder what these are, [Ximena Vengoechea](https://www.ximenavengoechea.com/) wrote a great article on life audits where she defines it as:

 > An exercise in self-reflection that helps you clear the cobwebs of noisy, external goals and current distractions, and revisit or uncover the real themes & core values that drive & inspire you. **Also known as spring cleaning for the soul.**